XRPLF/xrpl-dev-portal/content/references/rippled-api/transaction-formats/transaction-metadata.md

 - `DeletedNode` indicates that the transaction removed an object from the ledger.
 - `ModifiedNode` indicates that the transaction modified an existing object in the ledger.

-The value of each of these fields is an object describing the changes made to the object.
+The value of each of these fields is a JSON object describing the changes made to the ledger object.

 ### CreatedNode Fields